marc-beardsley/multiple-list-learning-data/README.md

 The experimental setup/files can be found at https://zenodo.org/record/1120260#.Wjpva7T82Rs.

 The behavioural data (e.g. free recall test answers for list three activity and free recall test answers for the final cumulative test) were collected using PsychoPy and compiled into a summary table.
 The final study included 46 participants (11 female and 35 male, age: M = 23.8, SD = 6.5).
-- Summary of behavioural data: (xxxx)
+- Summary of behavioural data: https://github.com/marc-beardsley/multiple-list-learning-data/blob/master/behavioural-data/Behavioural_data_summary_2017.csv

 # EEG data
 The electroencephalogram signals (EEG) were measured with an Emotiv EPOC® device which is an inexpensive EEG-based, non-invasive Brain-Computer Interface (BCI).
 The headset consists of a wireless amplifier and 16 wet saline electrodes which include 14 EEG channels and 2 reference electrodes.
 The electrodes are located and labeled according to the international 10-20 system and the locations of the electrodes are: AF3, F7, F3, FC5, T7, P7, O1, O2, P8, T8, FC6, F4, F8 and AF4.
 For the experiment, all the available electrodes of the Emotiv EPOC headset were used.
 The generated EEG data was digitized using the embedded 16-bit ADC with 128 Hz sampling frequency per channel.

 Data was recorded from a baseline prior to the showing of list 1 until the end of the list 3 activity.
 The data files provided are the raw EEG files (without preprocessing).
 The final study included xxxx participants as issues with the acquisition server resulted in xxxx trials being lost.
 - Timing of experiment: xxxx
-- Experimental journal:xxxx

 # License